 Last year was one for the records!
 So many people have been sick, lost jobs, businesses, homes, and lives.
-2021 couldn’t be anything but better, hopefully
+2022 hopefully will be better.

 Make a difference